freeCodeCamp/freeCodeCamp/guide/english/cplusplus/the-if-statement/index.md

     // Block of statements if test expression is True }
 ```
-If there is only one statement after the if statement the '{ }' are not necessarily required .
-But if there are more number of statements after if statement, then it is mandatory to put all those statements in '{}'.
+If there is only one statement to be executed after the if statement, the brackets{} are not necessarily required.
+But if there is more than one statement to be executed once the condition proves true, then it is mandatory to put all those statements in brackets{}.

 If the value of the test expression is **true**, then the block of
 code inside the if statement is executed.

 If the value of the test expression is **false**, then the block of
-code inside the if statement is skipped and your code continues.
+code inside the if statement is skipped and the compiler continues from the next line of code.

 Example `if` statement: